shinyyue/myBlob/source/_posts/npm_not_work.md

 ---
 title: 'npm not work, rollbackFailedOptional: verb npm-session xxxxxxxxxxxxxxxxxx'
 tags: npm
 categories:
     - 工具
 ---

-## If you have set any proxy, try removing that using:
+## If you have set any proxy, try removing that using this:

 ```bash
 npm config rm proxy